NandaniRaghuwanshi/Multilingual-Text-Speech-Translator/README.md

   - **Build and Deployment**
   - **Azure API Integration**
 ## Overview
-This repository contains the source code and build outputs for a multilingual web application.
-The current version is 26-02-2025.
-The build process generates a production-ready version under the build/ directory, including HTML, CSS, JavaScript assets, and media files.
+This repository contains the source code and build outputs for a multilingual web application.The build process generates a production-ready version under the build/ directory, including HTML, CSS, JavaScript assets, and media files.

 **Note**: This repository includes a node_modules/ folder that houses various dependencies.
 In many development setups, it is common to add node_modules/ to the .gitignore file and instead install the dependencies locally using npm install or yarn.